justinjordan1/Jostins-programming-language/README.md

 # Welcome to the C10H15N language!

-This readme is so cringe but its part of the culture thats what happens when youre 16
+[update] - This readme is so cringe but its part of the culture thats what happens when youre 16